 In the U.S. scientists have found different rates of diabetes among people of different races:

-- Pacific Islanders and American Indians have the highest rates of diabetes among the 5 racial groups counted in the U.S. Census.
+- American Indians and Pacific Islanders have the highest rates of diabetes among the 5 racial groups counted in the U.S. Census.
 They’re more than twice as likely to have the condition as whites, who have about an 8% chance of having it as adults.

 - Rates can vary by ethnicity, too.
-Asian Indians are 2-3 times as likely to get diabetes as Korean-Americans are.
-Far fewer Alaska Natives have it than American Indians in southern Arizona.
+Asian Indians are 2-3 times as likely to get diabetes as Korean Americans are.

 Reasons for Differences